ECE 188 Senior Capstone Projects

 Electrical and Computer Engineering 188A/B/C

 Instructor: Dr. Ilan Ben-Yaacov

 188C (Spring quarter) - In ECE 188C, the final quarter of the sequence, students finalize their designs and product specifications, and then assemble and debug their products.
-At the end of the quarter, each group presents and demos their product at the ECE/CS Capstone Presentation day.
-Final presentations include a 25-minute oral presentation, as well as a poster presentation and product demo.
+At the end of the quarter, each group presents and demos their final product at the annual UCSB Engineering Design Expo.

 2021 COE Engineering Design Expo (EDx)